-(3) Indirect monitoring to learn climate features
+Indirect monitoring to learn climate features

 There are many USN applications that allow indirect monitoring for the acquisition of climate data.
-These type USNs are essential in allowing researchers to analyse and understand climate change.
-Understanding climate change is the first step in developing strategies to deal with impending crises that could threaten global supplies for drinking, sanitation and irrigation.
+This type of USN applications is essential in allowing researchers to analyse and understand the climate change.
+Understanding the climate change is the first step in developing strategies to deal with impending crises that could threaten global supplies for drinking, sanitation and irrigation.

-The hydro watch USN application built wireless sensor networks to more closely examine the water cycle.
-This is a good example of how USNs can be used to understand climate phenomena.
-USNs can be extensively deployed to monitor any environmental changes and help understand the cause of the change.
+The hydro watch USN application builds wireless sensor networks to more closely examine the water cycle.
+This is a good example of how USN applications can be used to understand climate phenomena.
+USN applications can be extensively deployed to monitor any environmental changes and help understand the cause of the change.
 The results of the collected data can be used to predict future changes.

-Sensor nodes can also be installed in green houses or in open fields.
+Sensor nodes may also be installed in green houses or in open fields.
 The sensor network application monitors the agricultural environment and learns the plants’ habitat in order to help manage optimal growing conditions for plants.

 Negative environmental impacts